Camp Counsellors enjoying a tea ceremony in Beijing!

 Share

 Congratulations on making some delicious tea!
-Please do share your creations with us – tag @abridgeacademy on instagram for a feature or post in the Facebook group!
+Please do share your creations with us – tag @abridgeacademy on instagram for a feature!